 If you stay in a hotel, opting for a green alternative is crucial in traveling sustainably.
 Green hotels try to manage all points of significant waste creations.
-Food and water waste as well as energy usage are all measures and implementing programs for recycling and buying locally grown organic produce and products.
+Food and water waste, energy usage are all measured, programs for recycling and buying locally grown organic produce and products are all programs implemented by the hotel.
 Finding a website to search for green hotels is a great way to start your sustainable trip!

 Beware of Innocent Cairns!

 Rock cairns are a great way to recenter yourself during a hike or find a slightly overgrown path.
-While they are handy to make for your fellow travelers, improper usage can negatively impact.
+While they are handy to make for your fellow travelers, improper usage can negatively impact the surrounding evironment.
 Cairns holds multiple meanings throughout many different cultures.
 Educating yourself on cairns within the region you plan to travel to is part of every traveler’s due diligence.